nidha06/Furnique/README.md

 # 🪑 Furnique - Furniture Store Website

 Furnique is a full-stack web application for browsing and purchasing furniture.
-It provides a smooth shopping experience with product listings, user authentication, cart management, and more.
+It provides a smooth shopping experience with product listings, user authentication, cart management, admin management and more.

 ---